nf-core/eager/docs/usage.md

 ### `--clip_min_adap_overlap` 1
 Sets the minimum overlap between two reads when read merging is performed.
 Default is set to `1` base overlap.

+### `clip_no_merging` false
+Perform only adapter clipping but no read merging.
+If you want to turn off clipping and merging, please use `--skip_adapterremoval` as a parameter.

 ## Read Mapping Parameters